proman3419/provider-dummy-message-service/README.md

 5. Replace the *sample* group with your new group in apis/{provider}.go
 5. Replace the *mytype* type with your new type in internal/controller/{provider}.go
 5. Replace the default controller and ProviderConfig implementations with your own
 5. Run `make reviewable` to run code generation, linters, and tests.
+Ignore linters and tests hehe
 5. Run `make build` to build the provider.
+Notice the `xpkg saved to ...` line
+6. Run `make push-xpkg UPBOUND_USER=dummy XPKG_VER=v0.0.1 XPKG_PATH=/path/to/xpkg`

 Refer to Crossplane's [CONTRIBUTING.md] file for more information on how the Crossplane community prefers to work.
 The [Provider Development][provider-dev]